What is Prescriptive Maintenance? Definition and Benefits

 What is preventive maintenance?

-The long-term outlook states that emerging technologies such as machine learning (ML) and artificial intelligence (AI) that enable prescriptive analytics will be able to diagnose themselves and communicate when to perform certain “restorative” or “discard” preventive maintenance tasks.
+In the long term, emerging technologies will enable prescriptive analytics.
+For example, machine learning (ML) and artificial intelligence (AI) will be able to diagnose themselves and communicate when to perform certain “restorative” or “discard” preventive maintenance tasks.

 What is reactive maintenance?